By Tessa Eskin

 Many describe the experience as an immersive “waking dream”, with strong emotional responses and psychological breakthroughs.
 Some liken it to an entrance into an alternate dimension—the spirit world.
 Recent studies tracking brainwaves of subjects on DMT showed that the brain responds as if in a vivid and intense daydream, a cross-section of the conscious and subconscious.
+(Which brings people to ask the differences between ayahuasca vs. DMT.)
 The trip often features a strong flow of energy within the body, communion with ethereal entities, and ego death.

 A recent study showed that ayahuasca promotes neurogenesis.
 This refers to the birth of new brain cells in the hippocampus, the region of the brain responsible for memory and learning.
 Researchers tested this on mice, who showed improved performance in memory-based tasks.
 The study revealed that the newly formed neurons had become functionally capable of elevating cognitive ability.

 The DMT in ayahuasca activates a receptor called sigma-1, a “multi-faceted stress-responsive receptor” promoting cell survival, neuroprotection, and neuroplasticity.
 These findings imply the possibility of stimulating neurogenesis without interacting with serotonin.
 This translates into a potential treatment for neurodegenerative diseases such as dementia while bypassing the hallucinatory effects of ayahuasca.